 Possible sanctions include:

-If you disagree with the outcome of your hearing you may file a written appeal with the Dean for Student Services within seven days of receiving your disciplinary decision letter.
+If you disagree with the outcome of your hearing you may file a written appeal with the Dean of Students within seven days of receiving your disciplinary decision letter.
 Your appeal letter should answer the following questions:

 An Appeal Committee will be appointed to review your request.
 You will have an opportunity to appear before the Committee to present your case.
 After reviewing your request, the Committee will make one of these decisions: